echeran/smile-of-murugan/webbook/chapter15.md

 # ARUNAKIRI, THE GREAT MAGICIAN

-1
-His
-Aruṇakiri ¹ is the essence and condensation of a type: probably the greatest language-tamer among Tamil poets, certainly one of the greatest formalists in Tamil literature.
-And that is also why some scholars would say of him and his work: “As religion and as poetry his verses are not much ... (they show) a revelling in the erotic element first and then a religious reaction against it other works are mere word-jugglery for the lover of literature".2 Why this judgement?
+Aruṇakiri[^name-etymology] is the essence and condensation of a type: probably the greatest language-tamer among Tamil poets, certainly one of the greatest formalists in Tamil literature.
+And that is also why some scholars would say of him and his work: “As religion and as poetry his verses are not much ... (they show) a revelling in the erotic element first and then a religious reaction against it other works are mere word-jugglery for the lover of literature".[^word-jugglery]

+[^name-etymology]: The name Aruṇakiri or Aruṇakirinātar means "(The lord of) the Aruṇahill (of the fiery hill, *or*, mountain of light)", i.e. of Aruṇācalam.
+The poet was born in Tiruvaṇṇāmalai, under the Aruṇācalam mountain; much later, in our century, the place became the site of the *āśvam* founded by Sri Ramaṇa Mahāṛṣi.

+[^word-jugglery]: C. and H. Jesudasan, op. cit. pp. 212-213.

+Why this judgement?
 Because this wizard of language and rhythm has indeed reached the dangerous brink between true poetry and mere formalistic skill.
 Some of his lines are indeed